3, May 2025

 Get the Right Tools for the Job

 Make sure that you have the tools you need.
 There’s nothing more annoying – and more likely to derail your good intentions – than running out of the cleaning products you need or having tools that just don’t do the job properly.
 In fact, the first task on your list of things to do when you clean your home could be to make an inventory of what you’ve got and what you still need to get.
+You can also load on organic recipes and eco-friendly cleaning alternatives.

 Prioritise